Oghma-Infinium/Apostasy/README.md

 </Details>

 <Details>
-<summary>Crashes During Gameplay</summary>
+<summary>Crashes during Gameplay</summary>

 Skyrim is a notoriously buggy game and cramming thousands of mods into it is not gauranteed to always produce the most stable experience possible.
 Especially in heavier lists where you may be pushing the limitations of your hardware as a result of Skyrim's old and unoptimized rendering pipeline.

 If you find yourself crashing, then please share your crashlogs in the appropriate #support channel on the [discord server](https://discord.gg/4WwqfK5yHg).

 In order to get the best possible response please ensure that:

  1. Your crash is reproducible.
  2. You include all relevant crashlogs (if you do not know where to find them then use the `!crashlog` command in chat).
  3. Provide details about the crash (what you were doing, where it took place, if there was an associated quest, etc).
 Details are necessary in order to quickly diagnose crashes.